7 Best Cities Around the World for Digital Nomads (With a Seriously Low Cost of Living)

 7. Medellín, Colombia

-Medellín is another great option for digital nomads seeking warm weather all year wrong.
+Medellín is another great option for digital nomads seeking warm weather all year round.
 This “City of Eternal Spring” has average temperatures that don’t dip much lower than 59°F in winter or exceed 86°F in summer.

 Despite its violent past, Medellín is much safer for visitors today and enjoys a large expat and digital nomad population.
 It has an easy to navigate public transportation city, as well as free WiFi at most cafes and restaurants.